CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 #### 3.1.
 Area Coverage
 <img align="right" src="img/capsuleagent.png" width="200">
-We use Unity's ML-Agents Toolkit for a Deep Reinforcement Learning (DRL) based active control method that has a goal of learning a maximum coverage policy for human colon monitoring within a minimal operation time.
-We create a different project particular for this task: [Unity-VR-Caps-RL](Unity-VR-Caps-RL).
-To reproduce results, first, install ML-Agents from the [website](https://github.com/Unity-Technologies/ml-agents).
-(We highly encourage to check basic tutorials to get started with the ML-Agents).
-Then, download the project folder and open it on Unity Hub.
-The scene with a capsule agent, a stomach 3D model and the script(CoverageAgent.cs) will be opened.
-You can see that the trained model (CoverageBrain.nn) is already attached as a component to the capsule.
-So, you can just run the play mode for the coverage task.
-In order to train a new model, please follow the steps explained in the ML-Agents' tutorial.
+We use Unity's ML-Agents Toolkit to train a Deep Reinforcement Learning (DRL) based active control method that has a goal of learning a maximum coverage policy for human organ monitoring within a minimal operation time.
+We create a different project particular for this task.
+To reproduce results or train you own control policy please follow the instructions provided [here](https://github.com/CapsuleEndoscope/VirtualCapsuleEndoscopy/tree/master/VR-Caps-Unity-RL)
 <p align="center">
   <img src="img/capsulecoverage.gif" width=500//>
 </p>